 As part of the assessment, in order to access information about the functioning of information commissions, RTI applications were filed with the 28 state information commissions (SIC) and the Central Information Commission (CIC).
-A total of 145 RTI applications were filed seeking identical information from all the 29 information commissions.
+A total of 174 RTI applications were filed seeking identical information from all the 29 commissions.
 The RTI applications were tracked to assess how each information commission performed as a public authority, in terms of maintaining and disclosing information.
+For 12 ICs we were able to file RTI applications online using the RTI portals set up by the respective governments.
+These were the CIC and SICs of Bihar, Haryana, Himachal Pradesh, Karnataka, Madhya Pradesh, Maharashtra, Mizoram, Odisha, Punjab, Rajasthan and Uttar Pradesh.